 More than 18 million Americans are affected by some degree of sleep apnea.
 Sleep apnea can cause restless, poor-quality sleep and even lead to a higher risk of stroke and heart attack among some individuals.If you think that you may have sleep apnea, or that your loved one or partner may be suffering from this condition, Dr. Matthew Annese of Nashoba Valley Dental can help.
 Learn more about sleep apnea from our dental practice in Shirley, Groton and Lunenburg now.

 Snoring is one of the most common signs of sleep apnea, but it’s not a real problem on its own.
 Snoring is caused when airflow to the nose and throat is turbulent, resulting in a vibration of the tissues in the mouth and throat.

 Sleep apnea, on the other hand, occurs when the tissues of the throat and soft palate relax and block airflow almost entirely.
 This can cause snoring, as well as a variety of other symptoms such as waking up and gasping for air.
 Sleep apnea can be dangerous and lead to a variety of other health complications such as higher blood pressure, daytime sleepiness and more.

-So, how can you recognize sleep apnea?
-Here are some of the most common signs and symptoms:
+Here are some of the most common signs and symptoms

 For most minor cases of sleep apnea, an oral appliance is recommended.
 This device is similar in shape and size to a retainer or mouthguard.
 It is designed by a qualified dentist to help move the tissues of the mouth and throat into a better position during sleep, thereby preventing obstruction when the muscles relax.